mccutchen/humortree.org/README.md

 Per [the web site][ht]'s intro:

 > The original [Humor Tree][ht] was a turn-of-the century [net.art][] project
-> developed at the tail end of my high school career for entry in a senior-year
+> developed at the tail end of my high school career for entry in the annual
-> art competition hosted by the [Longview Museum of Fine Arts][lmfa] in
+> senior-year art competition hosted by the [Longview Museum of Fine
-> [Longview, Texas][lv].
+> Arts][lmfa] in [Longview, Texas][lv].
 >
-> Despite the enthusiastic support of the director of the LMFA and one of two
-> art teachers on staff — I will always be grateful to you both, [Carolyn
-> Fox-Hearne][cfh] and Ellen Herbert! — plus the generous sponsorship of the
-> local Best Buy, this project was held out of that art competition by the
+> Ultimately, this project was held out of that art competition by the
 > administrators of [Longview High School][lhs] and the Longview Independent
+> School District, despite the enthusiastic support of an art teacher on staff,
+> the director of the art museum, and the generous sponsorship of the local
-> School District because I refused to censor the project by removing a few
+> Best Buy.
+All because I refused to censor it by removing a few dirty words
-> dirty words and a handful of disembodied (and allmost entirely male) nipples.
+> and a handful of disembodied (and allmost entirely male) nipples.
 >
 > All of the code was written very badly by a novice programmer for very old
 > web browsers, using very outdated Web programming techniques.
 In the